Build powerful and customizable skill trees in your project for Gamemaker.

 Arguments:

-_is_equippedBooleantrue to search for equipped items. false for unequipped
+true to search for equipped items. false for unequipped

 Returns an array of items that are either currently equipped or unequipped depending on the argument